DjanPOD/PersonalFinanceTracker/README.md

 This project is a simple personal finance tracker that helps you record and analyze your income and expenses over time.

 Features
-  Add transactions (income or expense) and save them to a CSV file with
+  1. Add transactions (income or expense) and save them to a CSV file with:

     Date